 Improving Technology that Connects Parents, Health Providers, and Community Organizations

-The Early Learning Lab is working with UCSF Benioff Children’s Hospital Oakland to improve the user interface and overall design of FINDConnect, their platform that connects families to resources to address the social determinants of health.
+The Early Learning Lab worked with UCSF Benioff Children’s Hospital Oakland to improve the user interface and overall design of FINDConnect, their platform that connects families to resources to address the social determinants of health.

-Throughout the fall of 2017, we have been conducting interviews with clinicians, navigators, and families about their experience with the tool.
-We have also been conducting observations of the tool in use to better understand how the information flow and interface can be improved.
+Throughout the fall of 2017, we interviewed clinicians, navigators, and families about their experience with the tool.
+We also conducted observations of the tool in use to better understand how the information flow and interface can be improved.
 More information about FINDConnect can be found at www.findconnect.org.

 Incentivizing Teachers to Use Assessment Tools